harness/developer-hub/kb/platform/harness-platform-faqs.md

 To resolve this issue, you need to de-provision the affected User Group from Harness and then provision the same User Group again.
 This will create a new Harness Identifier for the group, ensuring that any naming restrictions are applied correctly, and it should no longer contain hyphens or other disallowed characters.

-### Why is the Harness delegate instance status showing Expiring in 2 months but the latest version is valid for 3 months?
+### Why is the Harness Delegate instance status showing Expiring in 2 months but the latest version is valid for 3 months?

 For the delegates with an immutable image type, the instance status will show Expiring in 2 months only, it's the expected behavior.